Lotfi-AL/MusicQuiz/README.md

 You are now free to check out the site as you wish.
 If you want to run our tests you can close the docker-daemon with `CTRL+C`.

-Unfortunately the process is a bit convoluted.

 Follow these steps for frontend unit tests:
-1. Go to `/frontend` and alter `tsconfig.json`'s jsx field from `preserved` to `react`.'
-2. Run: `docker-compose up backend`.
-3. Open a new terminal and navigate to `frontend`.
+1. Go to the root folder of the project
-4. Run `npm run test`.
+2. Run `npm run test-frontend`

 Follow these steps to run backend API tests:
 1. Go to the root folder of the project.